japila-books/apache-spark-internals/docs/serializer/SerializerManager.md

 dataSerializeWithExplicitClassTag...FIXME

-dataSerializeWithExplicitClassTag is used when BlockManager is requested to xref:storage:BlockManager.adoc#doGetLocalBytes[doGetLocalBytes].
+dataSerializeWithExplicitClassTag is used when BlockManager is requested to storage:BlockManager.md#doGetLocalBytes[doGetLocalBytes].

 == [[dataDeserializeStream]] dataDeserializeStream Method